dhappy/TRWBL/data/notes/5zhr7nv3gs8w8wma3llj2yr.md

 This would only be in the most extreme and well documented cases that alternatives weren't feasible.

 So, the role of the Silver team in extreme cases would be to deliver players to a permitted location.

+Silver is intended to have a well-known and real threat of the ability to exercise force if necessary.
+This is selected for through reviews of combat footage where the relative dangerousness of various parties is ranked by observers.